 IARs earn "Council Credits" from New York Life based on their sales of insurance, securities and investment advisory products, and financial planning fees earned.
 Council Credits entitle IARs to receive higher payouts for selling certain financial products, such as a greater share of the advisory fee, and entitle them to participate in New York Life sponsored educational, training, and development meetings.
 Your IAR's Council Credits also determine their eligibility for retirement, medical and life insurance benefits.
 Council Credits are earned at different rates across New York Life and its affiliates, including Eagle, based on the formula applying to the program and the particular product sold.
 For financial planning and CP, Council Credits are based on the fee you pay for the service.
+So the timing of your fee payments determine when your IAR receives Council Credits.
 For other programs, Council Credits are based on your initial contribution to open the account and any future contributions to the account.
 Council Credits can be either "Core Protection Solution Credits" or "Supplemental Investment Solution Credits."
 For most of Eagle's programs, IARs earn Supplemental Investment Solution Credits, which are awarded only to the extent that the IAR has also earned an equivalent number of Core Protection Solution Credits on sales of products such as life insurance, long term care insurance and annuities issued by New York Life or its affiliates.
 IARs earn Core Protection Solution Credits on the Advisory VA.